dotnet-presentations/dotnet-maui-workshop/Part 2 - MVVM/README.md

     }
     ```

-1. Inside of the `using`, clear the `Monkeys` property and then add the new monkey data:
+1. Still inside of the `try` block, clear the `Monkeys` property and then add the new monkey data:

     ```csharp
     async Task GetMonkeysAsync()